Free & Same Day Ground Shipping | View Details

 Modern houses tend to build up radon because the building envelope is almost airtight while the foundation is “leaky” to soil gas.
 The soil gas infiltration from basements ranges from less than 1% to over 20% of the total “fresh air” infiltration into homes (typically 3-5%).
 Opening basement windows to increase ventilation may help by removing the radon gas but it wastes energy and may actually draw in more soil gas.
 The best solution is sealing the concrete to ensure the foundation is more airtight than the building envelope.

-According to the Iowa Residential Radon – Lung Cancer Study (2000), the median first-floor radon concentration in one-story homes is, on average, 60% of the basement level.
-But for two-story homes, the median radon levels at first and second floors are 51% and 62% of the basement level, respectively.
+According to the National Institutes of Health (NIH), the median first-floor radon concentration in one-story homes is, on average, 40% of the basement level.
+Average 2nd floor radon levels were about 90% of those of 1st floors, and 3rd floor concentrations were about 84% of those of 2nd floors.
 However, the radon levels vary greatly and there have been cases of radon concentrations being the highest at the top floor of multistory buildings.

 Can I Reduce Radon by Ventilation?